-The nonlinear nature of both the aircraft state dynamics and the performance index J make the trajectory generation problem hard to solve.
+Related Research: The nonlinear nature of both the aircraft state dynamics and the performance index J, make the trajectory generation problem hard to solve.
 We briefly review here some of the solution approaches that have been proposed for this problem.
 These include definition of various cost function components, different aircraft model formulations, and algorithmic solution variants.

-Funk10 performs vertical-plane optimization only, by means of cubic splines.
+Funk [10] performs vertical-plane optimization only, by means of cubic splines.
 The splines are generated by solving a nonlinear programming problem.
 He addresses only the altitude aspect of the cost.
-Another trajectory optimization solution, utilizing nonlinear programming, is given by Hargraves and Paris,11 again only for the vertical plane.
+Another trajectory optimization solution, utilizing nonlinear programming, is given by Hargraves and Paris [11] - again only for the vertical plane.

-Asseo12 tackles the three-dimensional problem by looking separately at the horizontal and vertical components.
+Asseo [12] tackles the 3D problem by looking separately at the horizontal and vertical components.
 His algorithm employs the gradient method, but restricts the gradient search to the horizontal plane only, avoiding the convergence problems associated with vertical constraints.
 He achieves vertical tracks by fitting parabola segments that clear critical points.
 This approach involves no vertical optimization.
-Also, only the kinematics of the aircraft is modeled, not accounting for aspects of flight dynamics.
+Also, only the kinematics of the aircraft is modelled, not accounting for aspects of flight dynamics.

-Menon et al.13 use the optimal control approach to obtain trajectories that minimize a linear combination of flight time and terrainfollowing (TF) costs.
-They address the three-dimensional problem by employing the adjoint method^{6,8} and a one-dimensional search.
-The transformation allows the iterative algorithm to generate threedimensional trajectories, while optimizing for a single parameter.
-The algorithm is complex, and its computational cost is high.
+Menon et al. [13] use the optimal control approach to obtain trajectories that minimize a linear combination of flight time and Terrain Following (TF) costs.
+They address the 3D problem by employing the adjoint method [6, 8], and a 1D search.
+The transformation allows the iterative algorithm to generate 3D trajectories, while optimizing for a single parameter.
+The algorithm is complex and its computational cost is high.
 Here too, only aircraft kinematics is considered, not accounting for flight dynamics.

-Lu and Pierson14 use the optimal control approach and address off-line calculation of optimal vertical TF trajectories.
-They use a point-mass nonlinear dynamic model of the aircraft for their analysis and utilize the Hamiltonian function, with the inverse-dynamics approach.15
+Lu and Pierson [14] use the optimal control approach and address off-line calculation of optimal vertical TF trajectories.
+They use a point-mass nonlinear dynamic model of the aircraft for their analysis, and utilize the Hamiltonian function, with the inverse-dynamics approach [15].

-Spong et al.16 deal with the problem of bounded inputs, employing optimal decision strategy (ODS), which is a class of pointwise optimal control strategies.
-Accounting for the bounded nature of nonlinear aircraft dynamics (such as thrust and aerodynamics), Lee et al.17 apply the ODS method to the TF flight problem.
-Rehbock et al.18 convert the ODS method into a linear-programming problem, in contrast to the previous work, where it is posed as a quadraticprogramming problem.
-Barnard19 combines the ODS method with the neural-networks technique.
+Spong et al. [16] deal with the problem of bounded inputs, employing Optimal Decision Strategy (ODS), which is a class of pointwise optimal control strategies.
+Accounting for the bounded nature of nonlinear aircraft dynamics (such as thrust and aerodynamics), Lee et al. [17] apply the ODS method to the TF flight problem.
+Rehbock et al. [18] convert the ODS method into a linear programming problem, in contrast to the previous work, where it is posed as a quadratic programming problem.
+Barnard [19] combines the ODS method with the neural networks technique.

-Hess and Jung^{20,21} use a generalized predictive control algorithm that calculates an optimal control sequence several steps ahead.
-They then apply only the first control of the sequence and recalculate a new sequence (a receding horizon process).
-Lu22 Lu and Pierson^{22,23} also consider predictive algorithms.
+Hess and Jung [20, 21] use a Generalized Predictive Control algorithm, that calculates an optimal control sequence several steps ahead.
+They then apply only the first control of the sequence, and recalculate a new sequence (a 'receding horizon' process).
+Lu and Pierson [22, 23] also consider predictive algorithms.